You are listening to the Sean Hannity Radio Show Podcast.

 Yes, he nailed it.

-Um, I thought of you and I wanted you back on the program for a couple of reasons, and I I heard your comments about a B. I think that was a fair grade.
+You know, I thought of you and I wanted you back on the program for a couple of reasons.

-I'm literally giving Congress a a D minus, and the only reason it's not an F, because I'm holding out a little hope they may get their you know what together, but Congress is pathetically slow, but you're right on judges on on Obama era regulations on keeping his promises, moving everything his agenda forward as he can do it without the help of Congress, very effective.
+I'm literally giving Congress a D minus, and the only reason it's not an F, because I'm holding out a little hope they may get their you know what together.

-Yeah, I mean, it's um look, I am very down on the Senate right now, the Republican Senate.
+Yeah, I mean, it's look, I am very down on the Senate right now, the Republican Senate.

-I I think that's a betrayal of the voters who put them into office because the promise was very clear that uh they were gonna repeal Obamacare and come up with something better.
+You know, I think this idea that six or seven or eight of these Republican senators are going to stop and hold up repeal and replace Obamacare, Sean, I think that's a betrayal of the voters who put them into office because the promise was very clear that they were going to repeal Obamacare and come up with something better.

 So that's not Trump's fault.

-I'm not gonna blame Trump for that.
+I'm not going to blame Trump for that.

 Nobody should.

-But the right, why don't you name names?
+But why don't you name names?

-We've heard give us the House, we'll get rid of Obamacare.
+We've heard, give us the House, we'll get rid of Obamacare.

 Give us the Senate, we'll get rid of Obamacare.